yodrew/darkroomretreat/manuscript/subset.md

 ### short {#short}

-Short retreats last 12 hours to 9 days.
+Short retreats last 0.5--9 days.
 You can begin at home.

 #### mini {#mini}

-_Note: I do not recommend mini-retreats.
+_Note: I do not recommend a mini-retreat.
 I merely suggest it as a possibility.
-Only do it if you would like to and you are able to do it exactly as instructed, thus not endangering yourself.
+Only do it if you can do it exactly as instructed, thus not endangering yourself.
 I cannot do them properly, so I don't try anymore.
-But some people will have the capacity and circumstances make it ok.
+But some people will have the capacity and circumstances to make it ok.
 If you have a negative experience, don't try again.
 Use a 5-day or 9-day retreat to recover._

-A mini-retreat allows you to dip your toe into retreating while keeping your usual schedule.
-It includes the two primary phases of a retreat: sleeping long and deeply, and being awake by yourself without distraction for some hours in the middle of the night.
+A mini-retreat allows you to dip your toe into retreating while keeping to your schedule.
+It includes the two primary phases of a retreat: sleeping long and deeply, and being awake by yourself without distraction for some hours.

 It is the same as sleeping nightly in darkness except you: